Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: More Perturbed Sample Generation Details

 Figure \ref{fig:appendix-addedges} and \ref{fig:appendix-subedges} show the visualization of the different combinations of hyperparameters $\tau_1$ and $\tau_2$ in our energy-based spectral perturbation strategy on the first graph from MUTAG datasets.
 We can find that when $\tau_1$ around $0.5$ with $\tau_2$ around $0.75$, our method generates structurally meaningful variations (add/remove a suitable number of links in the ring structure) while preserving the graph’s core topology.

 Figure \ref{fig:appendix-edgehist}. shows that the histogram of edge change ratio of spectral perturbation on the whole MUTAG datasets with $\tau_1 = 0.5$ and $\tau_2 = 0.75$, we can find that the majority of graphs have the permutation around add 20\% edges or reduce 15\% edges.
 What's more, these permutation is taken on the graph key structure instead of random edge permutations, which tends to generate well-designed perturbed counterparts and help better characterize the boundary of normal density regions during the unsupervised contrastive learning.
+Table~\ref{tab:tau_sensitivity_edges} further gives detailed Avg. edge change ratios (\%) $\pm$ standard deviation across MUTAG graphs for different $(\tau_1, \tau_2)$ combinations.